turingschool/lesson_plans/ruby_03-professional_rails_applications/the_pivot.markdown

 **However**, your application should not implement features which have not been approved by your customer.

+#### Dashboard

+As a business admin, you should have access to a business dashboard that will give you actionable data to make business decisions.
+This dashboard should include:

+* Top 10 customers by revenue
+* Top 10 customers by units purchased
+* Top 20 products by revenue
+* Top 20 products by units sold
+* Top 10 orders by revenue
+* Top 10 orders by units sold
+* Top 10 days by revenue

 #### Custom CSS per Business